apache/parquet-format/Encodings.md

 For example, if the input was (1,2,3,4,5): the resulting encoding should behave as if the input was (1,2,3,4,5,0,0,0) and the two groups should be encoded back to back.

+### Delta Strings:

+Supported Types: BYTE_ARRAY

+This is also known as incremental encoding or front compression: for each element in a sorted sequence of strings, store the prefix length of the previous entry plus the suffix.

+For a longer description, see http://en.wikipedia.org/wiki/Incremental_encoding.

+This is stored as a sequence of delta-encoded prefix lengths (DELTA_RLE), followed by the suffixes encoded as RLE-length strings (RLE_LENGTH_STRINGS).